Alim-bit/cc3K-/README.md

-# cc3K-
+# cc3K+

-## AVOID PUSHING .o and .d FILES!!
-ALSO ANY EXECUTABLE YOU MAKE!!
+## AVOID PUSHING .o and .d FILESgit push origin main ALSO ANY EXECUTABLE YOU MAKEgit push origin main

 ---